-In December 2010, the Board approved the appointment of Mr. Lovette, as our Chief Executive Officer and President, effective January 3, 2011.
-In 2016, Mr. Lovette received an annual base salary of \$1,000,000, and he was eligible to earn an annual cash bonus.
-The maximum bonus payable to Mr. Lovette with respect to 2016 performance was \$10,000,000.
-In 2016, Mr. Lovette earned a cash bonus of \$1,500,000 with respect to 2016 performance.
-For information regarding Mr. Lovette's individual performance targets and bonus opportunity for 2016 under the STIP, see "Compensation Discussion and Analysis - Compensation to William W. Lovette - Base Salary and Annual Incentive Compensation."
-Mr. Lovette is also eligible to participate in the Company's other benefit plans that are generally available to the Company's senior officers.
+In Mr. Lovette, our Chief Executive Officer and President received an annual base salary of \$1,000,000, and he was eligible to earn an annual cash bonus under the STIP with a bonus target of 100% of his annual base salary.
+Mr. Lovette was also eligible to receive a long term equity incentive award under the 2017 Program.
+The maximum bonus payable to Mr. Lovette with respect to 2017 performance was \$10,000,000.
+In 2017, Mr. Lovette earned an annual cash bonus of \$2,897,000 with respect to 2017 performance.
+For information regarding Mr. Lovette's individual performance targets and bonus opportunity for 2017 under the STIP, see "Compensation Discussion and Analysis - Compensation to William W. Lovette - Base Salary and Annual Incentive Compensation."
+Mr. Lovette also participated in the 2017 Program, and received the opportunity for grants of RSU awards based on the achievement of the above performance conditions.
+The Company did not achieve all of the goals in order to earn a grant of an RSU under the 2017 Program.
+However, in February 2018, the Board of Directors approved a discretionary award at 50% of the approved 2017 Program targets.
+For more information regarding discretionary awards, see "Compensation Discussion and Analysis - Compensation regarding Mr. Lovette's opportunity for 2017 under the 2017 Program, see "Compensation Discussion and Analysis - Compensation to William W. Lovette - Long-Term Incentive Compensation."
+Additionally, Mr. Lovette is eligible to participate in the Company's other benefit plans that are generally available to the Company's senior officers.